derdoktor667/DShotRMT/README.md

 [![Arduino Library](https://img.shields.io/badge/Arduino-Library-blue.svg)](https://www.arduinolibraries.com/libraries/dshot-rmt)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An Arduino IDE library for generating DShot signals on ESP32 microcontrollers using the **latest ESP-IDF 5.5 RMT Encoder API** (`rmt_tx.h` / `rmt_rx.h`).
-This library specifically leverages the official `rmt_bytes_encoder` API for an efficient, hardware-timed and maintainable implementation.
-It provides a simple way to control BLHeli ESCs in both Arduino and ESP-IDF projects.
+An advanced and highly optimized Arduino IDE library for generating DShot signals on ESP32 microcontrollers.
+This is a **pure RMT implementation**, built on the **latest ESP-IDF 5.x RMT Encoder API** (`rmt_tx.h` / `rmt_rx.h`).

+By exclusively using the RMT peripheral, this library provides exceptionally precise, hardware-timed signal generation with minimal CPU overhead, making it ideal for demanding applications like drone control.
+It provides a simple and modern C++ interface to control BLHeli ESCs in both Arduino and ESP-IDF projects.

 ### ✨ Experimental Bidirectional DShot Support Activated! ✨